How An Immunologist Uses Mushrooms To Help Fight The Cold & Flu

 1. Maitake (Hen-of-the-Woods)

-This delicious edible mushroom is one of my favorites not only because it is so tasty, but because it has some broad-ranging health properties.
+This delicious edible mushroom is one of my favorites not only because it's so tasty, but because it has some broad-ranging health properties.

 In a Japanese study, maitake mushroom extract was found to significantly inhibit the influenza A virus from replicating, and it stimulated the production of antiviral cytokines such as TNF-alpha.
 Interestingly, it was made even more powerful when combined with shiitake mushroom extract.
 Both shiitake and maitake are edible mushrooms that can easily be added to our diet, but they can also be found in tincture and dried capsule form.